 Here are some examples of where ORB levels have played out beautifully.

-How to Trade the Opening Range Breakout Strategy
+Strategies for Trading the Opening Range Breakout

 In these examples, I will be referring to the 15 minute opening range.
 But you can apply these same principles to any of the other time ranges (5min, 15min, 30min).